Eleven (Ive song): Background and release

 On November 2, 2021, Starship Entertainment announced Ive's debut, making them the first girl group to debut under the agency in five years since WJSN in 2016.
 On November 11, the group's promotion schedule was released, with their debut date set for December 1.
 On November 22, it was announced the group would debut with single album Eleven and lead single of the same name.
 Six days later, the music video teaser for "Eleven" was posted to YouTube; both the song along with its official music video was released on December 1, 2021.

 Composition

-"Eleven" was written by Seo Ji-eum along with Peter Rycroft (Lostboy), Lauren Aquilina, and Ryan S. Jhun, whilst production and arrangement was handled by the latter trio and Alawn, respectively.
+"Eleven" was written by Seo Ji-eum, composed by Peter Rycroft, Lauren Aquilina, and Ryan S. Jhun, with production and arrangement handled by Lostboy, Jhun, and Alawn.
 Musically, "Eleven" is a dance-pop song that utilizes oriental instrumentations in the introduction with repeated percussion rhythms and marimba melodies, while its lyrical content expresses "the heart of a girl who is in love".
 Teen Vogue wrote that "the song, which features a light but snappy percussive instrumental, bucks K-pop trends by slowing its pre-chorus down, ramping up anticipation before detonating its catchy chorus."
 In terms of musical notation, "Eleven" is composed in the key of A major, with a tempo of 120 beats per minute.